libreobjet/open-guide/en/design_process.md

 Upcycling is the process of transforming by-products, waste materials, useless and/or unwanted products into new materials or products of better quality or for better environmental value.

-This approach, sometimes more associated with DIY and home crafting, could be more formalized and achieve a greater sustainability if it was also approched with the legal framework of open source licensing.
+This approach, sometimes more associated with DIY and home crafting, could be more formalized and achieve a greater sustainability if it was also approached with the legal framework of open source licensing.

 Design Tools
 -------------------